 Boasting the fastest-growing economy in the EU and an enviable below-average unemployment rate, Ireland is forging a strong economic recovery.

-The outward migration of nearly 30,000 Irish nationals over previous years caused a skills shortage in some major areas including ICT, engineering, sales & customer care, logistics, health, business and finance.
-Immigration is now rising with the return of some Irish nationals and also workers from various parts of the EU, bringing much needed skills and knowledge from other countries back into the Irish workforce and economy.
+The outward migration of nearly 30,000 Irish nationals over previous years caused a skills shortage.
+Some major areas impacted include ICT, engineering, sales & customer care, logistics, health, business and finance.
+Immigration is rising with the return of some Irish nationals and also workers from various parts of the E. They return with much needed skills and knowledge from other countries back into the Irish workforce and economy.

 Ireland has the youngest population and workforce in the EU with 40% of workers aged under 30.
-There is a generation of young Irish workers returning from other countries hungry to see growth, prosperity and sustainability in Ireland by using the new skills they have acquired during their time away.
+There is a generation of young Irish workers returning from other countries.
+With new skills acquired during time away, they dream of growth, prosperity and sustainability in Ireland.

-The top HR trends in Ireland are similar to those in many other countries, with culture and engagement being major issues.
-These areas are even more prevalent to Irish companies due to the high impact changes in the workforce and economy.
+The top HR trends in Ireland are similar to those in many other countries.
+Similarly, culture and engagement are major issues.
+These areas are prevalent in Irish companies due to past shifts in the workforce and economy.

 As the competition for skills and talent intensifies, employers need to have a strong value proposition to attract the right people and suitable programmes in place to retain staff and employment loyalty.

-Organisations need to engage with their employees to discover what is important to them.
-Particular attention needs to be paid to the millennial generation of workers as they form such a huge part of the Irish workforce and will shape the culture over the coming decade.
+Organizations must engage with their employees to discover what is important to them.
+Pay close attention to the millennial generation of workers.
+Because they are a huge part of the Irish workforce, they will shape the culture in the next decade.

-Research shows that whilst salary is important to millenials they are particularly motivated by training, support and career progression.
-These potentially low cost motivators could be the differentiator in recruiting and retaining the younger generation.
-A clear understanding of culture is required and this needs to start at the top with a commitment from the leadership team.
+Research shows that while salary is important to millennials, there are other motivators.
+For example, they are motivated by training, support and career progression.
+These potentially low cost motivators could be differentiators used to recruit and retain the younger generation.
+A clear understanding of culture is urgent.
+Such change requires commitment from leadership.